davefowler/prosemirror-suggestion-mode-examples/README.md

 TODO:
 - Add a way to accept/reject each and all suggestions
+- create way of including adjacent delets and additions in the general way
 - all inserts and deletes working
 - remove showDeletedText and make decorators extendable
 - insert diff docs